Peteresis/Mapping_Earthquakes/README.md

 Below is a GIF animation showing the use of the site.
 The image is a bit blurry due to filesize limitations on Github
 ![ezgif com-gif-maker](https://user-images.githubusercontent.com/98360572/168451364-4cf03a79-5fc2-4f23-8007-88eea6dc8b01.gif)

-## View a demonstration in the live site
+## :three: View a demonstration in the live site

 | [Live Demo](https://peteresis.github.io/earthquake_mapping_demo_site/) of Mapping Earthquakes |
 | --- |